KaiAragaki/kai_wip-website/content/posts/2022-11-12-what-s-a-wilcoxon-signed-rank-test/index.md

     alternative hypothesis: true location shift is less than 0

 Note that V = 24 (our statistic/the sum of positive ranks) and our p-value matches!

-NB: Image of "A photo of a cat watching a documentary about mice" courtesy DALLE-2